Cub-O-ReeA Cub Scout Camping Experience, Hosted by Tahosa Lodge

 Question: Where is Cub Scout Cub-O-Ree?

-A. Cub-O-Ree will be held at Magness Adventure Camp.
-Magness Adventure Camp is located on the west side of Peaceful Valley Scout Ranch in Elbert, Colorado.
-The camp is about 1 hour drive from downtown Denver, Colorado.
+A. Cub-O-Ree is at the Magness Adventure Camp.
+Magness Adventure Camp is located on the west side of the Peaceful Valley Scout Ranch in Elbert, CO.
 From the Magness Tower, the camp boasts sweeping views of the Front Range including Pikes Peak.

 Question: Why do Cub Scouts go to Cub-O-Ree?